Personalisation: What you need to know and why

 The opportunities are endless, and everything is then fed into your analytics software for reporting.

-CRM & database
+CRM and database

 Your CRM will host a wealth of customer data from across your business, as well as your existing databases.
 Integrate this with your social, email and other communications platforms for increased performance and data connectivity.